Best Bangkok Street Food – Thailand

 Old City (Rattanakosin)

-Bangkok Old City has many famous street food restaurants scattered in narrow streets.
+Bangkok Old City has many famous street food restaurants scattered on narrow streets.
 The most famous one is Pad Thai Thip Samai Restaurant.
-Old City is not only loved by tourists but also the local people who are very fond of this place to enjoy the delicious Pad Thai (a noodle dish of Thai).
+Old City is not only loved by tourists but also by the local people who are very fond of this place to enjoy the delicious Pad Thai (a noodle dish of Thai).

 Khao San Street Food